Bright Knight Icon

 • Set one year after the flashbacks of "A More Permanent Hell"

-RECOMMENDATION: Fair warning: this is a disturbing tale.
+Fair warning: this tale is disturbing.
 In this virtuoso portrayal of the demon child and her father/son, a brutal massacre prefaces Lacroix's first tug at the psychological Gordian Knot binding them.
 Lacroix desires control where Divia wants abandon; it is Divia's control, perversely, that ensures abandon.
 And as this Lacroix begins hewing out his identity as a vampire, he defines himself in contrast to Divia in ways that not only evoke Nick's eventual rebellion, but which also cast a long shadow over Lacroix's own later philosophy.
 What specter of Divia lingered across those centuries?

 September 2008